vlgiitr/academic-kickstart/content/authors/huazib/_index.md

 authors:
 - huazib

-weight : 20
+weight : 10

 # Is this the primary user of the site?
-superuser: false
+superuser : false

 # Role/position
-role: Co-President
+#role: Co-President

 # Organizations/Affiliations
 organizations: